A Full List of Guo Da Li Items to Prepare For Your Singapore Wedding (and the Meaning Behind Them)

 1. Betrothal Gifts (聘礼)

-The groom and his family brings these auspicious and meaningful items for the bride.
+The groom and his family present these auspicious gifts to the bride’s family to express goodwill and blessings for the upcoming marriage.

-• Jewelry: Often includes gold bracelets, necklaces, or earrings.
-These items represent a wish for wealth and also serve as a form of security for the bride.
+- Jewellery (金饰): Usually gold bangles, necklaces, or earrings.
+These symbolise wealth and security for the bride.

-• Dragon and Phoenix Cakes (龙凤饼): Symbolize the balance of power and support between the bride (phoenix) and groom (dragon).
+- Dragon and Phoenix Cakes (龙凤饼): Represent the balance and harmony between husband (dragon) and wife (phoenix).

 2. Double Happiness Cakes (双喜饼)